 08It's All About Communication

-Remember that it's not just about listing risks and mitigation actions when you're designing a project risk register.
-The aim is to communicate and engage your colleagues in risk management.
+Remember that a project risk register does not just list risks and mitigation actions.
+It is a communication tool that engages your colleagues in risk management.
 Your design should reflect this aim with different views for different audiences.

-What to Include in Your Project Risk Register
+How to Create a Project Risk Register